kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes.md

 * `initialDelaySeconds`: Number of seconds after the container has started before startup, liveness or readiness probes are initiated.
 If a startup  probe is defined, liveness and readiness probe delays do not begin until the startup probe has succeeded.
+  `initialDelaySeconds` will block probes, but `periodSeconds` remains active.
+The probe may be initiated at a time after `initialDelaySeconds` has elapsed.
   Defaults to 0 seconds.
 Minimum value is 0.
 * `periodSeconds`: How often (in seconds) to perform the probe.
 Default to 10 seconds.
   The minimum value is 1.
   While a container is not Ready, the `ReadinessProbe` may be executed at times other than